 Typically Nebbiolo palate.
 Dusty tannin, medium plus acidity, 13% abv.
 Red cherry, currant, cranberry, Japanese plum.
 Hint of cinnamon, and other baking spices.
 Finish long on dry red fruits and spices.

 I love this style of wine.
 Simple, honest, and elegant.
 Requires 4-5 hours of thorough decanting to uncoil.
 Wow, be patient and everything will come together.
-91. — 7 months ago
+91. — a year ago